 Seven years later, I am still enjoying the process.
 These are pictures from the first two years.
 Hopefully you can learn from my journey.
 Feel free to take a look at my pictures and see what products I recommend for each phase.

-Check out the Locs & Stuff collection for the products I use and recommend.
+Check out the Hair Care for Locs collection for the products I use and recommend.
 Sharing is appreciated.